-- a.
-Holy Spirit School adheres to the requirements of BCE's policies and procedures in relation to employment which are contained in the Working with Children (Risk Management and Screening) Act 2000, Working with Children (Risk Management and Screening) Regulation 2020, Education (Accreditation of Non-State Schools) Act and Regulation 2017, and the Education (Queensland College of Teachers) Act 2005 when engaging employees. - b.
 Holy Spirit School recruits and selects employees who work with students in the school who are appropriately qualified and suitable for working with children and young people.
 Holy Spirit School is responsible for employee recruitment, selection, training and management of employees in the school in partnership with personnel from the BCE office.
-Principals and employees involved in employee recruitment, selection, training and management of employees at the school comply with the relevant BCE policies which are published on the BCE Intranet, Spire and include the Recruitment, Selection and Appointment Procedure and the Pre-employment Checks Procedure. - c.
-In advertising new positions for the school, the advertisement states that "The Archdiocese of Brisbane has standards of conduct for workers to maintain a safe and healthy environment for children.
-Our commitment to these standards requires that we conduct working with children checks and background referencing for all persons who will engage in direct and regular involvement with children and young people and/or vulnerable adults.
-The organisation is fully committed to child safety and has a zero tolerance to abuse of children or vulnerable adults".
-It is also subject of positive assessment by robust reference checks and targeted interview questions in respect of child safe practices as relevant to the position. - Screening is taken seriously which includes (before commencing work or duties at a school): - All non-teaching employees working at Holy Spirit School are required to comply with the BCE Working with Children Check (Blue Card Screening) Procedure. - All non-teaching employees, volunteers and trainee students who work with students and who require a Working with Children Card (Positive Notice blue card) under the Working with Children (Risk Management and Screening) Act 2000, are required to obtain a Working with Children Card (Positive Notice blue card) prior to commencement of work/volunteering at the school and keep it current. - All teachers must produce evidence of current teacher registration with the Queensland College of Teachers (QCT) before they commence work at Holy Spirit School.
+Principals and employees involved in staff recruitment, selection, training and management of employees at the school comply with the relevant BCE policies which are published on the BCE Intranet, Spire and include the Recruitment, Selection and Appointment procedure and the Pre-employment Checks Procedure

+In advertising new positions for the school, the advertisement states that "This position involves working with children.
+The appointment of a successful applicant will be subject to satisfactory employment screening for child related employment in accordance with the law".
+It is also subject of positive assessment by robust reference checks and targeted interview questions in respect of child safe practices as relevant to the position.

+b.
+Screening is taken seriously which includes (before commencing work or duties at a school):

+- All non-teaching employees working at Holy Spirit School are required to comply with the BCE Working with Children Check (Blue Card Screening) Procedure. - All non-teaching employees, volunteers and trainee students who work with students and who require a Working with Children Card (Positive Notice blue card) under the Working with Children (Risk Management and Screening) Act 2000, are required to obtain a Working with Children Card (Positive Notice blue card) prior to commencement of work/volunteering at the school and keep it current. - All teachers must produce evidence of current teacher registration with the Queensland College of Teachers (QCT) before they commence work at Holy Spirit School.